glace23/CS361-Project/README.md

   'text': 3
 }

+"city": str
+  the name of the city
+"state": str
-'text' default is set to 2
+  two letter abbreviation of the name of the state "text": int number of paragraphs will be scraped, default is set to 2
 ```

 Returns